 Declutter your Kitchen

 If you’re like I used to be, your kitchen can quickly become cluttered with random things like baking supplies, 75 Tupperware storage boxes (for a family of 4 really!), more mugs than we need, (or anyone needs for that matter), numerous drinking bottles, rows of drinking glasses (in case the entire neighborhood should drop in one evening).
-Enough is enough!

 - Open your kitchen supplies drawer and go through it and pick out utensils you have not used in the last 12 months.
 Then pick out utensils that you have more than one of.
+Donate or trash them!

 - Do not keep a messy drawer, or a junk drawer, it just becomes an excuse for you NOT to throw something away.
 If you need to keep important paperwork from an appliance, file it away in in a file organizer box and get it out of the kitchen.
 Remove any to-go menus from the drawer, and hang them on the back of your door so you will remember you actually have them.